ZhuominTang/Nutrient/README.md

 After you get in mongodb.\
 Input `use nutrition` to create the database.\
-Input `db.createCollection("user")` and `db.createCollection("food")` to create collections
+Input `db.createCollection("user")` and `db.createCollection("food")` to create collections.

-Close the mongosh shell and open your terminal
+Close the mongosh shell and open your terminal.

-Go to the project folder.\
+Go to the project folder.
 Input `mongoimport -d nutrition -c food --file ./FoodData-mongo.json` to initialize the nutrition data into the database.